-- TITLE: % Senior Notes due and % Senior Notes due - TOTAL INITIAL PRINCIPAL AMOUNT BEING ISSUED: \$ of the Senior Notes due and \$ of the Senior Notes due .
-We may issue additional notes of each series without the consent of the holders of the notes. - DUE DATES FOR PRINCIPAL: for the Senior Notes due and for the Senior Notes due - INTEREST RATES: % per annum on the Senior Notes due and % per annum on the Senior Notes due - DATE INTEREST STARTS ACCRUING: - INTEREST DUE DATES: Every and until maturity - FIRST INTEREST DUE DATE: - REGULAR RECORD DATES FOR INTEREST: Every and immediately preceding the applicable interest payment dates - FORM OF NOTES: The notes of each series will be issued as Global Notes, and may be issued in certificated form only in the limited situations described under "Description of Debt Securities -- Exchange of Book Entry Debt Securities for Certificated Debt Securities" in the attached prospectus. - NAME OF DEPOSITARY: The Depository Trust Company ("DTC"). - CHANGE OF CONTROL: Upon a Change of Control, a holder of notes of either series may require us to repurchase that holder's notes, in whole or in part, at 101% of the principal amount of those notes, plus accrued interest.
+- REGULAR RECORD DATES FOR INTEREST: Every January 1 and July 1 immediately preceding the applicable interest payment dates for the Senior Notes due 2006, and every March 15 and September 15 immediately preceding the applicable interest payment dates for the Senior Notes due 2031 - FORM OF NOTES: The notes of each series will be issued as Global Notes, and may be issued in certificated form only in the limited situations described under "Description of Debt Securities -- Exchange of Book Entry Debt Securities for Certificated Debt Securities" in the attached prospectus. - NAME OF DEPOSITARY: The Depository Trust Company ("DTC"). - CHANGE OF CONTROL: Upon a Change of Control, a holder of notes of either series may require us to repurchase that holder's notes, in whole or in part, at 101% of the principal amount of those notes, plus accrued interest.
 A Change of Control will not be deemed to have occurred with respect to a series of notes if, after giving effect to it, those notes are rated "BBB-" or better by Standard & Poor's Ratings Group and "Baa3" or better by Moody's Investors Service, Inc. - OPTIONAL REDEMPTION: We may, at our option, redeem some or all of the notes of each series at any time.
-If we redeem the Senior Notes due before or the Senior Notes due we must pay you whichever of the following two items is greater: - 100% of the principal amount of the notes to be redeemed. - a "make whole" amount, which will be calculated as described below.
+If we redeem the Senior Notes due 2006 before July 15, 2006 or the Senior Notes due 2031 before April 1, 2031 we must pay you whichever of the following two items is greater: - 100% of the principal amount of the notes to be redeemed. - a "make whole" amount, which will be calculated as described below.